 There are positive and healthy ways to move on from a breakup or divorce.
-Despite the heartache, you will eventually get back on your feet, or back on track.
+You will go through different breakup stages, but you will eventually get back on your feet.
 You may think to yourself that you will never be happier than when you were in your relationship, life just isn’t the same without her, and you’re probably wondering what you’re going to do with your life now after you invested so much into your past relationship, resulting in failure.
 I will go over some healthy and positive ways that have helped me in the past move on from my own personal devastations and failures within my relationships.

 Take time to let your heart heal

 After my divorce, one of my best friends told me, “Take time to let your heart heal“.
 It was the best advice that I could have asked for.
 Sometimes our friends know us so well after years, and they intuitively and tactfully know what works for you.
-If you have a good friend, it really helps you to deal with a breakup or divorce.
+If you have a good friend, it really helps you to deal with a breakup.
 It was the best possible advice that I could have received at the time, and now I’m bestowing it onto you.
-You shouldn’t just jump into another relationship before you let your heart heal from the breakup or divorce, and come to terms with your own emotions.
+You shouldn’t just jump into another relationship before you let your heart heal, and you come to terms with your own emotions.
 You won’t feel ready.
 You will be damaging your next relationship if you’re still not over your past relationship.
 After some necessary time, you will know when you’re ready to truly move on and get back out there.

 Spend quality time with your best friends